rosafilgueira/mpi4py_examples/README.md

 ## split3.py

 Divides the matrix row-wise.
 Uses SCATTER.
-The distribution is made AUTOMATICALLY by SCATTER directive.No freedom for choosing the better distribution.
+The distribution is made automatically by the *scatter* directive.No freedom for choosing the better distribution.
 One process HAS ONLY ONE row.
 Each process receives the data (the row) in a array (1DIMENSION).

 	mpiexec -n 10 python split3.py > output_3